kai-lim/kai-lim/README.md

 I am a final year PhD student in statistical genetics at King's College London.

 Based in an interdisciplinary research setting, I analyse huge epidemiological datasets using genomic data science/causal inference methods, focusing on self-harm and its risk factors.
-My passion lies in statistical genetics, mental health and data science.
+My passion lies in statistical genetics, health and data science.

 I use R, git, Linux/Unix, High Performance Computing (HPC), and am familiar with Python and SQL.